Frequently Asked Questions

 - When is beginning/orientation parent meeting?
-The orientation/beginning parent meeting is Thursday, September 5, 2013 at 6:00 p.m. at Cadek Conservatory located on the University of Tennessee at Chattanooga campus, 725 Oak Street, Chattanooga, TN 37403.
+The orientation/beginning parent meeting is Wednesday, September 3, 2014 at 6:00 p.m. at Cadek Hall located on the UTC campus.

 - What instruments are taught in String Project?
 The four orchestral string instruments, VIOLIN, VIOLA, CELLO, and STRING BASS are the only instruments offered for String Project.